cfranken/gridding/README.md

   -h, --help            show this help message and exit
 ```

 The most important part of this script is `--Dict` as most description about the files you want to grid are within the json file you will use here.
 You can also change the spatial resolution (e.g. `--dLat`), the lat/lon boundaries if you don't want the globe and the date ranges and temporal resolution you are interested in (`--startDate`, `--stopDate`, `--dDays` defines the number of days you want to aggregate together (if you set `--monthly`, this will be the step in months).
+If you set `--compSTD`, the standard deviation of the data within a grid box will be computed (the original variable name will be kept with an `_std` added to it and currently discarding all attributes).
+This is not necessarily an uncertainty estimate but the true spread of data within a grid box.

 An example on how to run this is